Your upfront cost: $0

 Textbook requirements may vary from one teaching period to the next.

 Torts are common law actions for civil wrongs.
-This subject provides a social context of the law of torts and covers negligence including defences, damages, concurrent liability and compensation schemes.
-The unit considers torts relating to personal, property, and economic interests and their defences.
-In particular this subject considers the quantum of damages.
-The unit will give students a good understanding of the black-letter law, whilst incorporating skills-based approaches.
-Students will be encouraged to take a critical view of the law, particularly with regard to current tort reform.
+This subject provides you with a social context of the law of torts and covers negligence including defences, damages, concurrent liability and compensation schemes.
+You will consider torts relating to personal, property, and economic interests and their defences.
+In particular, you will consider the quantum of damages.
+This subject will provide you with a good understanding of the black-letter law, whilst incorporating skills-based approaches.
+You will be encouraged to take a critical view of the law, particularly with regard to current tort reform.
 This subject meets the Priestley requirements for torts.

 Written Assessment: 2000 words.
 Relates to Learning Outcomes (LOs) 1-5 Open Book Examination: 2 hrs 15 mins.
 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (40%)